cody-scott/dagster-mssql-bcp/docs/assets.md

 * precision: int -> If the column is a `DECIMAL` or `NUMERIC`, the precision of the number.
 If not a number, this key is ignored.
 Default is `18`.
 * scale: int -> If the column is a `DECIMAL` or `NUMERIC`, the scale of the number.
 If not a number, this key is ignored.
 Default is `0`.
 * hash: bool -> Flag if this should be included in the hash of the row.
 If `False`, the column will not be included in the hash.
 If not present, the column will be included in the hash.
 Default/Ommitted is `True`
+* identity: bool -> Flag if this column is an identity column.
+If `True`, the column will be set to `IDENTITY(1,1)`.
+If not present, the column will not be an identity column.
+Default/Ommitted is `False`.
+When using an identity the column may or may not appear in the data.
+If it does, it will be ignored.
+Should be an INT type.

 ```python
 # example